krumeto/oss_nlp_tools_demos/README.md

     Once installed, check that you see a new icon at the bottom-left of the screen, it should looks like this: `><` with the right bracket a bit higher than the left bracket.

-3. Make sure that you have a `.env` file in root that stores #TODO.
+3. Make sure that you have a `.env` file in root.

 4. Open the repo in the container.